SkycoinProject/skywire/README.md

 systemctl start skywire-node
 ```

-From this point forward you can user this services to start/stop your skywire instances via systemd commands:
+From this point forward you can user this services to start/stop your Skywire instances via systemd commands:

 ```
 # for the nodes